maggiedalke/MITTFlix-ReactJS/README.md

 - `MovieAPI.removeFromList(movie)`: Accepts 1 parameter, a movie object.
 It will update a movies my_list attribute to false and save it to the database for you.

 All API endpoints return promises, so you can freely chain a `.then()` on to them.
 They already provide you the results in a JSON format, so you'll simply have to accept a parameter into your `then()`.

-Here are some examples of smaller problems that you could look at solving, in an order that makes a lot of sense:

-- Retrieving Movies from the API and placing them into state
-- Displaying Movies from state
-- Adding movies to My List and saving them back to the API
-- Adding React Router to Display My List separately
-- Filtering Movies
-- Adding special info to filter based on the results
-- Breaking down the list of movies into Genres and displaying them accordingly

-- Ask questions if you are uncertain or something is unclear to you.
-- Start early, take breaks, celebrate small wins.